Planeshifter/text-miner/README.md

 my_corpus.removeWords( tm.STOPWORDS.EN )
 ```

-The second (optional) parameter of the function `case_sensitive` expects a Boolean indicating whether to ignore cases or not.
+The second (optional) parameter of the function `case_insensitive` expects a Boolean indicating whether to ignore cases or not.
 The default value is `false`.

 #### `.removeDigits()`